rahmlab/script-bundle/README.md

 - crest

 #### ssq
-Check and keep track of jobs
+Check and keep track of your jobs

 #### pww
 To move files between Vera and local.
 It just prints for you the scp command to copy and paste.